 Before we dig right into the monetary differences in how much it costs to charge a Tesla, it’s important to understand the differences between charging levels.
 While each level offers different rates of charges based on a number of factors, these choices will also affect how little or much you pay while you charge back up.

-Level 1 AC
+Level 1 AC charging

 Think of Level 1 as the universal charging option.
 If there is a standard wall socket nearby, you will be able to charge your Tesla without issue… or speed.
 Realistically, 110-120V is the bare minimum amount of juice you can pull into your EV.
 So if the battery capacity of your 2021 Tesla Long Range Model 3 is 82 kWh, you’re looking at days to charge, not hours.

-AC Level 2
+Level 2 AC charging

 These chargers are the most common type found at third-party public stations.
 220-240V plugs usually offer around 40 to 50 amps and are usually more strategically placed when in a home.
 This level of power is equivalent to your dryer or another large appliance.